 Master Sommelier & Winemaker/Founder, Gramercy Cellars in Walla Walla, WA.
 Former Chair, Court of Master Sommeliers–Americas.
 Formerly ran wine programs for Wolfgang Puck, Emeril Lagasse, and BR Guest Restaurants.
 Accolades include “Best New Winemaker in Washington” and “Best New Winery” for Gramercy, by Seattle Magazine.

 Chief Executive of the Wine & Spirit Education Trust.
 He has had a lifelong career in the wine and spirit industry since leaving London University with a French degree in 1977.
 Having left school with the intention of becoming a teacher, he decided – following a year spent in Bordeaux – that the wine and spirit industry “seemed more fun than teaching”.
 He started working for Christopher & Co, and its parent company Waverley Vintners, where he was their first Wine Development Manager, designing – and running – sales courses for the salesforce.
 Ten years later, in 1987, he joined Seagram UK.
 His career in sales and marketing included a 2 year posting in 1993 as Global Marketing Manager for Martell, based in Cognac, France.He returned to UK in 1995 as Marketing Director, then Commercial Director for Seagram UK, also assuming General Management responsibility for the Nordic markets.Upon the takeover of Seagram in 2002, Ian joined the Wine & Spirit Education Trust as Chief Executive, where he has overseen the ten-fold growth of WSET since joining as Chief Executive in 2002!
-The business has grown five-fold in twelve years, and this year (2017/18) nearly 95,000 students took a WSET qualification across 75 countries.
-Ian is married with 2 children, and holds the WSET Diploma.
-He also occasionally goes back to his first love – teaching – particularly on the WSET’s Business course.
+The business has grown ten-fold since the turn of the millennium, and this year (2018/19) over 108,000 students took a WSET qualification across 75 countries.

 Director of Trade Sales, Chappellet Winery.
 Chairman, SommFoundation (The Guild of Sommeliers Education Foundation).
 Formerly member of executive team and VP of Fine Wine for Southern Wine & Spirits–NV.
 Developed the Bellagio Hotel’s first wine program, which he led to become the most successful in the world.